Dan Dare: Pilot of the Future: Spectrum and Amstrad CPC

 Dan is armed with only a laser gun.
 He must progress through the levels, acquiring the five pieces of an explosive device.
 Each piece is hidden somewhere within a section of the game, the first piece collected unlocks the door to the area containing the second piece and so on.
 On the way he encounters foot soldiers, also known as Treens (which he can shoot but which shoot back), floorguns (which can be destroyed by jumping on them) and wall guns (which can usually be destroyed by shooting them).

 Any enemy contact or getting shot will cause Dan to lose energy.
 If it reaches zero, Dan is "captured" and returned to a prison cell from which he then escapes, but it is some distance from most of the accessible parts of the complex and also causes lost time.
 Should Dan fire too much, his gun will run out of ammo (which can be replenished by collecting ammo powerups).
 Should Dan run out of time before he can assemble the five parts of the bomb, the Mekon has won again.

-The game went to number 2 in the UK sales charts, behind Dragon's Lair.